What’s In For The Best Cloud Storage Providers in 2018?

 7. Justcloud – Don’t Ever Try Them

 I start using them when I started online backing my stuff to the cloud.
 Around 2014, it was great and lots of amazing features like the drag and drop.
 Most importantly their initial pricing is unbeatable cheap.
 But things got worse since after, they increase the price tremendously which is unreasonable and they keep sending emails to you.
-I had receive a lot of complaints from other users as well.
+I had received a lot of complaints from other users as well.
 Well, you had the warning from me now.

 Why You Need a Reliable Cloud Storage Provider?